Samsung Galaxy S22 review

 Alongside the latency in the S Pen improving, Samsung’s Note app has also gotten much better at reading your scribbles, which means it can decipher most handwriting and turn it into editable text.
 This means you can copy-and-paste your handwritten notes into emails, text messages, or into Google Docs within seconds – very handy!

-Of course, once you’re done with the Pen you simply pop it back inside to keep things safe and make sure it doesn’t get lost.
+Of course, once you’re done with the Pen you simply pop it back inside to keep things safe.
 This is also how it charges, so there’s no risk of it being dislodged when you pop the phone into your pocket.

 This is the best S Pen Samsung has made and anyone who loved the Galaxy Note series – which has been absent from the South Korean firm’s lineup for two years now – will seriously love this reboot.